fmorenovr/fmorenovr.github.io/pages/recurrent_networks.md

 :-------------------------:|:-------------------------:
  * Possibility of processing input of any length  |  * Computation being slow
  * Model size not increasing with size of input | * Difficulty of accessing information from a long time ago
- * Computation takes into account historical information | Cannot consider any future input for the
+ * Computation takes into account historical information | * Cannot consider any future input for the current state
  * Weights are shared across time |

 ## Applications